Common questions

-If your pet is missing now, start your campaign first.
-You can review these answers while your alert is running.
+If your pet is missing now, start your alert first.
+You can review these answers while it runs.

 How is this different from posting in neighborhood groups myself?